VikOlliver/Quirkey_3D/README.md

 In the quirkeyv3.scad file are a series of microswitch_* variables.
 Use these to configure the dimensions of the smallest lever microswitch you can get.
 The lever should not protrude significantly forward of the microswitch case (truncate brutally if necessary).

+There is a left_hand variable which can be changed from 1 to -1 to mirror the shell for left hand use.
+There are other implications for this, see notes.

 At the bottom of the quirkeyv3.scad file are a number of modules that may be printed.
 I'd suggest building keycap() and test_pillar() first to make sure your microswitch dimensions are correct.
 Then repeat with double_key() and doubleswitch_pillar().

 Once these function, build base() and hollow_top_shell().
 Four keycap() are also needed; note that software documentation suggests a colour scheme that is used by the user documentation and typing tutor.